fosskers/aura/book/src/philosophy.md

 ### Independence

 Aura has its own configuration file, its own local package cache, and its own [Metadata Server][faur] called the Faur.
-The Faur in particular keeps traffic off the main AUR server and allows us to provide unique package lookup schemes not otherwise available.
+The Faur in particular helps reduce traffic to the main AUR server and allows us to provide unique package lookup schemes not otherwise available.

 ### Arch Linux for Everyone